University of Mumbai: Affiliated colleges

-Its jurisdiction extends over 7 districts - Mumbai City district, Mumbai Suburban district, Palghar district, Raigad district, Ratnagiri district, Sindhudurg district, Thane district.
+Its jurisdiction extends over 7 districts – Mumbai City district, Mumbai Suburban district, Palghar district, Raigad district, Ratnagiri district, Sindhudurg district, Thane district.

 Prominent institutes

 Several departments of the University of Mumbai are a part of vocational institutions and are not located on the four Mumbai campuses.
-These include the departments of Medicine and Medical Research located in many prominent hospitals in Mumbai, such as the Tata Memorial Hospital, Bombay Hospital and G.S.
+These include the departments of Medicine and Medical Research located in many prominent hospitals in Mumbai, such as the Tata Memorial Hospital, Bombay Hospital and Seth G.S.
 Medical College and King Edward Memorial Hospital.
 The Department of Medicine at Tata Memorial Hospital is now affiliated with the Homi Bhabha National Institute.

+The Government Law College, Mumbai, which holds the title for being the oldest law school in Asia, was established in 1855, predating the establishment of the University itself.
+However, it was only in 1860, that the Government Law College became affiliated to the University of Mumbai.

 Institute of Chemical Technology (then known as the University Department of Chemical Technology, UDCT), was originally a department of MU, which later gained the status of a university.

 Veermata Jijabai Technological Institute, then known as the Victoria Jubilee Technical Institute, founded in 1887, was the first Engineering Institute of the University of Mumbai.
 Thadomal Shahani Engineering College was the first Engineering college in the University of Mumbai to start courses in Computer Engineering, Information Technology, Electronics Engineering and Biomedical Engineering.